 However, it is not necessary to scroll.
 For example, you may enter a stock's symbol in cell D-1.
 The settings for that stock will appear in the light blue strip in rows 6 and 7.
 If nothing appears, it means the symbol entered is not recognized by the calculator.
 Scroll down, find the stock, and note the symbol used by the calculator.
 Enter that symbol, and the data will appear in the blue strip.
-The calculator sometimes requires an extender.
-For example, it will require the symbol for Intel to be entered as INTC.O rather than as simply INTC.
-The ".O" means it is listed on the Nasdaq.
-Sometimes the calculator requires a ".K" (for some, but not all, NYSE listed stocks).
-For example, a stock with a 4-letter symbol that is listed on the NYSE would require a ".K" extender, but stocks like IBM do not usually require an extender.
-"Pink Sheet" stocks require a ".PK" extender.
+The names of stocks will often be followed by the letters "ORD."
+"ORD" means "Ordinaries" and is the British equivalent of "Common," identifying the shares as commonm shares rather than preferred shares.
+We use the Reuters database of more than 8,000 stocks, and Reuters is a British company.

-Each day, before you download Stops, check the "Stock Market Review" page of our site to see what date is posted in the first paragraph of our comments.
+Each day, before you download Stops, check the "Home" page of our site to see what date is posted in the first paragraph of our comments.
 That is the date of the data currently being used by Stops.
 Alternatively, check cell C-4 of the calculator.
 The data used by the calculator was accumulated after the close of market on the date posted in cell C-4.

 This tool is extremely easy to operate.
 It is fast, and it does the calculating for you.
 To use Stops, you must be able to open and use an Excel 2003 spreadsheet.
 We use the older version of Excel so that people with older versions of Excel can use the tool.
 Those with later versions of Excel should also be able to use the older spreadsheets.
 Older versions of Excel cannot work with spreadsheets created in the newer formats of the latest versions of Excel.

-The use of Stops for a year costs less than the price of a subscription to the average stock market newsletter.
+The use of Stops for a year costs much less than the price of a subscription to the average stock market newsletter.
 The average market letter consists of 8 to 12 pages of opinion.
 On January 22, 2001, Money magazine reported on a survey it made of 61 market letters.
 The average annual subscription price for these newsletters was $220.46.
-We have not checked lately, but we are sure prices have gone up considerably since then.
-A simple cost of living adjustment through June of 2017 would increase the price to $308.41.
-Another way to look at it is that an adult could buy two regular 1-day tickets to Disneyland for $220.00.
-The price of using Stops for 6 months is only $150.
-The money spent for two tickets to Disneyland pays for a few rides and maybe a few moments of pleasure.
-The money spent on Stops is spent to enhance assets.
+We have not checked prices lately, but a simple cost of living adjustment through February of 2020 would increase the price to $448.20.
+As of February, 2020, a couple can buy tickets for one day at Disneyland for $418.
+The money spent for two tickets to Disneyland for one day pays for a few rides and maybe a few moments of pleasure.
+The fees charged by vendors are additional expenses.
+The price of using Stops for a full year is only $228 ($19 charged monthly).
+The money spent on Stops is spent to preserve and enhance assets.
 Better stop loss placements can easily translate into far more in profits and savings than the price of using the calculator.
 A few well-placed stop losses could save many times the cost for a year of use (and pay for many trips to Disneyland).

 **The security of information you send us is protected during transmission by using Secure Sockets Layer (SSL) software, which encrypts the information you input.
 It is the process used by over 93% of the Fortune 500 and by the world’s 40 largest banks.
 You get 100% secure data transmission.